microPaul/The-DB-uno/README.md

 5. I also want to ensure that all available PCx pins are aviable for use since they are powered from VDDIO2 and allow for different port voltage than that used for system voltage.

+6. I understand that PWM signals are of importance to some people, but I was not able to meet my goals of item 2 above without giving a bit of short shrift toward PWM.
+PWM signals are still available on the board edge pins, but not any any organized manner.
+They are where they landed.

 In considering the pin assignments, one factor to keep in mind is that, with the exception of PF6 (RESET), all port pins can function as GPIOs.
 So just because the assignment list doesn’t say GPIO, any and all port pins (excluding PF6) can be used for GPIO.